-Additions to proved reserves booked in 2012 were 953 mmboe (including the impact of gas conversion factor update equal to 40 mmboe) and derived from:
+Additions to proved reserves booked in 2014 were 654 mmboe and derived from:

-Proved undeveloped reserves as of December 31, 2012 totalled 3,650 mmboe (including the impact of the gas conversion factor update equal to 20 mmboe).
-At year-end, proved undeveloped reserves of liquids amounted to 1,544 mmbbl, mainly concentrated in Africa and Kazakhstan.
-Proved undeveloped reserves of natural gas amounted to 11,568 bcf, mainly located in Africa, Russia and Venezuela.
-Proved undeveloped reserves of consolidated subsidiaries amounted to 1,322 mmbbl of liquids and 5,225 bcf of natural gas.
+Proved undeveloped reserves as of December 31, 2014 totalled 3,169 mmboe, of which 1,333 mmboe of liquids mainly concentrated in Africa and Kazakhstan and 10,083 bcf of natural gas mainly located in Africa and Venezuela.
+Proved undeveloped reserves of consolidated subsidiaries amounted to 1,230 mmbbl of liquids and 6,466 bcf of natural gas.

-During 2012, Eni converted 227 mmboe of proved undeveloped reserves to proved developed reserves due to development activities, production start-ups and revisions.
-The main reclassifications to proved developed reserves are related to the following fields/projects: Samburgskoye (Russia), CAFC and MLE (Algeria), Seth (Egypt), Marulk and Tyrihans (Norway), M’Boundi (Congo), Clochas (Angola), Zubair (Iraq) and Nikaitchuq (USA).
+During 2014, Eni converted 217 mmboe of proved undeveloped reserves to proved developed reserves due to the progress of development activities and production start-ups.
+The main reclassifications to proved developed reserves are related to the following fields/projects: Hadrian South and Nikaitchuq (United States), A-LNG and Sangos (Angola), Karachaganak (Kazakhstan).